TopDogDevs/Jupiter-Volume-Bot-V3/README.md

 ### Settings and Support ⚙️

-- **Intuitive Setup**: Easily configure your bot with an interactive setup wizard and comprehensive documentation.
+- **Easy Setup**: Easily configure your bot.
+Documentation with PDF and video available.
-- **24/7 Support**: Enjoy dedicated customer support to help you get the most out of your bot.
+- **24/7 Support**: Support to help you get the most out of your bot.

 ### 💲 Prices: